Hosting and bandwidth provided by MacAce.net.

 Identification Differences

-Externally, the "Mid-2011" Mac mini line shares its single A1347 Model Number with earlier Mac mini models, and as a result, it is not convenient to use for identification.
-The three stock models -- as well as the "configure-to-order" option -- do share a unique 2442 EMC Number -- visible upon removing the bottom "spin off" panel -- and EveryMac.com methodically has documented this detail accordingly.
+Externally, the "Mid-2011" Mac mini line shares its single A1347 Model Number with other Mac mini models, and as a result, it is not convenient to use for identification.
+The three stock models -- as well as the "configure-to-order" option -- do share a unique 2442 EMC Number -- visible upon removing the bottom "spin off" panel (on the righthand side with the ports facing you) -- and EveryMac.com methodically has documented this detail accordingly.

 In software, the entry-level 2.3 GHz model, the mid-level 2.5 GHz model and the Server model can be identified by Model Identifiers of Macmini5,1, Macmini5,2 and Macmini5,3, respectively.
 The CTO option -- which has the same graphics as the mid-level model -- shares the Macmini5,2 identifier as well.

-EveryMac.com's Ultimate Mac Lookup feature also can identify the "Mid-2011" Mac mini models by the last four characters of their Serial Numbers.
+EveryMac.com's Ultimate Mac Lookup feature also can identify the "Mid-2011" Mac mini models by their Serial Numbers.

 Internal Differences